 7. The Magic of Marinades: Science and Secrets

-A good marinade balances acid, fat, salt, and aromatics.
-Avoid too much acid or marinating for too long, which can make the chicken mushy.
+A good marinade contains the four basic taste-everything perfectly balanced with each other.
+Too much acid or time marinating can make the chicken mushy.

 Marinade Ingredients Example: